ppproxy/ballade/README.md

 # ballade

-Current version: 0.95.2
+Current version: 0.95.3

-Ballade is a light weight http proxy based on tornado, especially a switcher for [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) rules
+Ballade is a light weight http proxy based on tornado and an upstream proxy switcher using [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) rules

 Ballade means ballade tempo, not that fast ~